Get A Closer Look at the La Crosse S88907

 All of this is in mind with saving money on my energy bill, of course.

-Upon further examination of the display facing, on the lower right-hand side is an interesting indoor humidity comfort setting gauge which shows you how comfortable your house is at the present time.
+Upon further examination of the display facing, on the lower right-hand side is an interesting indoor humidity comfort setting gauge that shows you how comfortable your house is at present.

 - Too Humid-First Arrow colored Blue